rucio/k8s-tutorial/README.md

 Once the setup is complete, you can use Rucio by interacting with it via a client.

-You can either run the provided script to showcase the usage of Rucio, or you can run the Rucio commands directly
+You can either [run the provided script](#client-usage-showcase-script) to showcase the usage of Rucio, or you can manually run the Rucio commands described in the [Manual client usage](#manual-client-usage) section.

-#### Script client usage showcase
+### Client usage showcase script

 * Run the Rucio usage script: